marcelbonnet/audio-midnam/README.md

 Ardour will be able to receive Program Control Change from the Keyboard/Synthesizer or to set the patches on the Keyboard/Synthesizer based on the *Patch Selector* window.

 This settings will be stored within the Session and the Keyboard/Synthesizer will be reconfigured every time the Session is reopened.

+## Tip on Creating Midnam file

+How to validate the XML: https://manual.ardour.org/appendix/midnam-reference/